PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 Even if people do understand the arguments, it is still difficult to act on them.
 The impact is too large, we have coping mechanisms that downplay the risks, and if we do feel the gravity of the situation, we can feel powerless.

+### Lack of innate fear response

+Our brains have evolved to fear things that are dangerous.
+We instinctively fear heights, big animals with sharp teath, sudden loud noises, and things that move around in an S-shape.
+A superintelligent AI does not hit any of our primal fears.
+Additionally, we have a strong fear for social rejection or losing social status, which means that people tend to be afraid of speaking up about AI risks.

 ### Scope insensitivity

 > "A single death is a tragedy; a million deaths is a statistic." - Joseph Stalin